 Kirk Burrowes Was Fired From Bad Boy Entertainment in 1997

 Kirk genuinely believed that his friendship with Sean was so secure that nothing could ever come between them or their success as the co-founders of the most happening record label of recent times.
-He hence let a lot of the now-disgraced mogul’s behavior slide through too, including his alleged start of substance abuse, his reported excessive spending of company resources, and his alleged violent outbursts.
-According to his account in the series, he witnessed the rapper beat his partner Misa Hylton in 1991, but he was “able to push the incident in the back of his mind” as they remained together.
+As per his account, he let a lot of the now-disgraced mogul’s behavior slide through, including his alleged start of substance abuse, his reported excessive spending of company resources, and his alleged violent outbursts.
+According to his account in the series, he witnessed what he described as an incident where the rapper physically assaulted his then-partner, Misa Hylton, in 1991, but he was “able to push the incident in the back of his mind” as they remained together.

 Kirk was then named the godfather of their firstborn in 1993, by which point his stance on the entire domestic ordeal was that his friend had a “really bad moment” when he was “weak.”
 Nevertheless, in hindsight, he now understands he was likely hooked on Sean’s charm and “may have been the first disciple, believer, and then overall protector (of him) against all odds.
-Everything changed from 1996 onwards, though, when Sean allegedly stormed into his co-founder’s office with a baseball bat in hand to force him to sign over the entirety of his 25% stake of the company to him.
+Kirk claims that in 1996, Sean stormed into his office with a baseball bat in hand to allegedly force him to sign over the entirety of his 25% stake of the company to him.
+It is an allegation Sean has never been found legally liable for.

-Kirk signed the papers after Sean allegedly continued to threaten him before claiming he would eventually return the ownership shares, but the aftermath was much different than expected.
-He asserts that the man he believed to be a friend actually took “active measures to erase” his legacy at Bad Boy Entertainment and that he never even received any compensation for the stakes.
-However, the last straw was reportedly when he refused to alter the contract Notorious B.I.G. had renegotiated shortly before his March 1997 murder to be more favorable to the label at Sean’s behest.
-Kirk was determined never to engage in such unfair practices, and he was fired without cause 90 days later in July.
+Kirk signed the papers after Sean allegedly continued to threaten him before claiming he would eventually return the ownership shares, but the aftermath was much different from what was expected.
+He alleged that the man he believed to be a friend had actually taken what he perceived as “active measures to erase” his legacy at Bad Boy Entertainment, further claiming that he never received any compensation for the stakes.
+However, he continued to work hard for the label and Sean, that is, until the latter allegedly asked him to alter the contract Notorious B.I.G. had renegotiated shortly before his March 1997 murder to make it more favorable to the label.
+He vehemently claimed in the show that he refused to do so as he was determined never to engage in such unfair practices, only to be fired without cause 90 days later in July.

 Despite Some Hard Times, Kirk Burrowes Has Managed to Remain in the Entertainment Industry

-However, since then, Kirk has managed to get back on his feet again through sheer hard work and perseverance, so we are happy to report that he currently owns-operates Pop-Life Entertainment.
-Established in January 2018, the company has enabled him to start afresh in the entertainment industry, but he is no longer connected to music and is instead focusing on film and television projects.
-“I’m back, stronger than ever, with incredible stories to tell and the infrastructure to make them real,” he recently said.
+However, since then, Kirk has managed to get back on his feet again through sheer hard work and perseverance, so we are happy to report that he currently owns and operates Pop-Life Entertainment.
+Established in January 2018, the company has enabled him to start anew in the entertainment industry.
+However, he is no longer actively involved in music and is instead focusing on film and television projects.
+“I’m back, stronger than ever, with incredible stories to tell and the infrastructure to make them real,” he told Netflix Tudum.
 “This moment, this platform, is something far greater: It is my opportunity to finally speak my truth.
 Guided and empowered by my Lord and Savior, I remain steadfast.
-The battle is not over, but neither am I.” In other words, while keeping his faith and morality at the forefront, Kirk is proud to be working on projects that truly matter and bring others joy.
+The battle is not over, but neither am I.” In other words, while keeping his faith and morality at the forefront, Kirk is proud to work on projects that truly matter and bring joy to others.